ChristopherSiems/Racos-automation/README.md

 ### System

 Any changes made to the system for running the tests or collecting the data, including the creation of more tests, should be done in a Git branch where only the changed files are committed.
 Upon completion of the change it should be merged via GitHub's pull request system.
+This is on the honor system, please abide by this procedure.
 Users should be logged into the GitHub CLI before using Git to modify this repo.

 If finding bugs or requesting features, please use GitHub's issues system.
 Please be as detailed as possible.